The European Union

 The European Union (EU) has roots that go back to the post-World War II era when the European Coal and Steel Community was formed in 1951.
 At its peak, the EU included 28 countries.

 Many changes occurred between then and now, but the EU as most people know it became a reality in the early 1990s.
-Freedom of trade between the member states was critical for the success of the union as a whole.
-One of the main barriers to trade was the presence of different technical standards and different mandatory product certifications in each country.
+Freedom of trade between the member states was critical for the union’s success as a whole.
+One of the main trade barriers was the presence of different technical standards and mandatory product certifications in each country.

 THE CE MARK

-To correct this problem, the idea of a unified CE mark was born.
-Standing for “Conformité Européen”, the CE mark must be present on products that are placed on the market in any EU member state or any European Economic Community (EEC) country.
-The CE mark is not a safety or certification mark as understood in North America.
+The idea of a unified CE mark was born to correct this problem.
+Standing for “Conformité Européen,” the CE mark must be on products placed on the market in any EU member state or European Economic Community (EEC) country.
+The CE mark is not a safety or certification mark understood in North America.
 The CE mark is generally a self-declaratory mark, meaning that manufacturers and distributors are the ones who decide if the product meets the requirements and then place the mark on the product.

 There are some notable exceptions to this rule, including machinery falling under Annex IV of the Machinery Directive (2006/42/EC from 31-Dec-09 onward), pressure vessels falling under the Simple Pressure Vessels Directive (2014/29/EU) and pressure vessels and equipment falling under the Pressure Equipment Directive (2014/68/EU).
 These directives require the involvement of a European Notified Body as part of the conformity assessment program.

-Brexit was the process involving the exit of the UK and Northern Ireland from the EU.
-The use of the CE Mark in the UK is was permitted to 2021-12-31, however, an extension to the implementation limit date to 2022-12-31 was announced in mid-2021.
+Brexit was the process involving the UK and Northern Ireland’s exit from the EU.
+The use of the CE Mark in the UK was permitted to 2021-12-31; however, an extension to the implementation limit date to 2022-12-31 was announced in mid-2021.
 After the mandatory date passes, only the UKCA and UKNI marks will be accepted.
-See our UKCA/NI page for more information if you are selling into the UK or Northern Ireland.
+See our UKCA/NI page for more information if you are selling in the UK or Northern Ireland.